What Do The Wealthy, The Sun, and Popular Kids Have in Common?

 Rule two: growth feeds itself.

-Once a node starts accumulating more than its neighbors, it gains an advantage.
+Once a node accumulates slightly more than its neighbors, it gains an advantage.
 That advantage creates a feedback loop—what scientists call an autocatalytic reaction—where each gain makes the next gain easier.

 Not because anyone planned it—but because the structure rewards early accumulation.